ianleeder/Multiplayer/docs/dev_setup.md

 > **Note:** This guide is written for Visual Studio Code in Windows.
 If you want to use another IDE or OS, YMMV.

+> **Note:** While you can't compile this project on Mac (due to .NET Framework dependencies), Mac instructions are included for testing purposes.

 ## (Optional) Duplicated game installations

 If you wish to have the option to play a "pristine" copy of the game, it is best to have a separate copy for development.